-Fort Scott offers two formal curriculum based education programs:Life on the Frontier for grades K-4 and Sweep through History for grades 4-8, These programs are offered on specified dates in April and May.
-(See info below for specific dates and to make reservations for 2015.)
+Fort Scott offers two primary formal curriculum based education programs:Life on the Frontier for grades K-4 and Sweep through History for grades 4-8, These programs are offered on specified dates in April and May.
+(See info below for specific dates and to make reservations for 2020.)

 Groups in K-4 who are unable to participate in "Life on the Frontier" can still choose from one or more of the programs listed on our Virtual Resource Center.
 Groups in grades 4-8 who are unable to participate on these dates, but still want a similar educational experience, can choose from one or more of the programs on our Conflict on the Border page.

 School groups may also elect to take a guided tour of the fort or participate in self guided activities.
 Regardless of what activity your class chooses, you will still benefit from information on our Trip Logistics page